tannerntannern/ts-mixer/README.md

 Countless online threads feature exasperated developers who just want a mixin pattern that "works".

+My fruitless search has led me to believe that there is no currently available solution without compromises.
+Instead, I present a "tolerable" solution that attempts to take the best from the many different flawed implementations while mitigating their flaws as much as possible.

+**More info to come...**

 # Author
 Tanner Nielsen <tannerntannern@gmail.com>
 * Website - [tannernielsen.com](http://tannernielsen.com)